ikukonakano/DH110/README.md

 ### Heuristic Evaluation
 I conducted heuristic analysis on two competitors: the Slack Workspace for UCLA Food Studies minor students (a space for students to share resources) and the Los Angeles Food Policy Council website (a nonprofit who offer opportunities for learning about the food system at large).

 Slack gives individuals a means of sharing and finding resources but the space can be a bit overwhelming and cluttered, with no standardized way of sharing information.
-The Los Angeles Food Policy website provides good opportunity and visual appeal but is, again, cluttered and does not use common grouping terminology (i.e. title headers) which may users lost on where to navigate to.
+The Los Angeles Food Policy website provides good opportunity and visual appeal but is, again, cluttered and does not use common grouping terminology (i.e. title headers) which may leave users lost on where to navigate to.

 In terms of solutions: 1) Shared resources should include specific mandatory information, and 2) information should be uniform in aesthetic and in grouping terminology.